g026r/pocket-library-toolkit/docs/userguide.md

 The following options are available:

 1. [**Edit entry**](): displays [a list](#the-game-list) of all the games in the user library.
-Selecting the entry will displau the details of it for editing.
+Selecting the entry will display the details of it for editing.
 2. **Remove entry**: displays [a list](#the-game-list) of all the games in your library.
 Enter or space on an entry will remove it from the library.
 If [_"remove thumbnail when removing game"_](#settings-menu) is set, then the corresponding image will be removed from _thumbs.bin at the same time.
 3. **Fix played times**: attempts a simple adjustment of the times for every game in the library.
 This involves removing approximately 4660 hours from any game whose played time is greater than 4660 hours & addresses an occasional bug where game times are displayed inaccurately.